 Author Note

-Correspondence concerning this article should be addressed to Anwesha Guha, PhD Student in Education Studies Department at the University of Oregon.
+Correspondence concerning this article should be addressed to Anwesha Guha, PhD Student in the Department of Education Studies at the University of Oregon.
 Location: Lokey Bldg, 5267 University of Oregon, Eugene, OR 97403.
 Email: aguha@uoregon.edu

 Investigating the Causal Impact of Teacher Gender Match on Student Learning

-Studies have attempted to understand the gender gap in school by examining student-teacher gender matching (Dee, 2007; Sansone, 2017).
-Many find a significant positive relationship of having a female-identifying teacher for girls, especially in middle school – the age that students tend to internalize gender stereotypes (Gong et al., 2018; Lim and Meer, 2017; Xu and Li, 2018).
+A variety of researchers have attempted to understand the gender gap in school by examining student-teacher gender matching (Dee, 2007; Sansone, 2017).
+Many report a significant positive relationship of having a female-identifying teacher for girls, especially in middle school – the age at which students tend to internalize gender stereotypes (Gong et al., 2018; Lim & Meer, 2017; Xu & Li, 2018).
 Few of these papers, however, have explored this relationship causally.
-In this paper, we conduct a causal analysis using the China Education Panel Survey (CEPS) by leveraging a unique policy change in China that forced teacher-student random assignment in 2006.
+In this paper, we leverage a unique policy change in China that forced teacher-student random assignment in 2006 to conduct a causal analysis using the China Education Panel Survey (CEPS).

 Our study contributes to a rigorous literature body that examines the causal impact of teacher gender matching on student academic outcomes and self-confidence.
 We attempt to obtain precise estimates of teacher effects in three ways.
-First, given random assignment enforced by national policy, we are able to use between-teacher variation to estimate internally valid teacher effects (see Ladd and Sorensen, 2017; Papay and Kraft, 2015).
+First, given random assignment enforced by national policy, we are able to use between-teacher variation to estimate internally valid teacher effects (see Ladd & Sorensen, 2017; Papay & Kraft, 2015).
 Second, we model teacher gender and gender matching separately to understand the role both gender effect and gender matching play on student outcomes.
 Third, we control for school fixed-effects to account for systematic differences across schools and a rich set of student-, homeroom-, and teacher-level covariates to improve estimation precision (see Chetty et al., 2014; Kraft, 2019).
-Here, the most important note is the cubic polynomial functions of four scores (in three core content subjects and cognitive test) in prior years that effectively absorb noise from individual learning ability.
+Here, the most important note is the cubic polynomial functions of four scores (in three core content subjects and a cognitive test) in prior years that effectively absorb noise from individual learning ability.

 We control for baseline performance differences in female students to find that even though there are gender-match differences, the gender-match effect is smaller in effect.
-Thus, we build on existing models to better isolate the relationship between achievement and gender equity and discuss its policy implications.
+Thus, we build on existing models to better isolate the relation between achievement and gender equity and discuss its policy implications.

 Background